In Headliner Highlight 003, we talk with Thomas Neeson. Thomas is the host, producer, creator, and fearless leader of the Circle of Nerds podcast.

-What are The Cosmic Disaster and Circle of Nerds about?
+What is Circle of Nerds about?

 I really don’t know.
-I never have a good answer for this the answer changes every time essentially it’s community.
+I never have a good answer for this.
+The answer changes every time.
+Essentially, it’s community.
 We’re a bunch of socially awkward nerds talking about socially awkward nerd stuff.

 It’s very much about the community.